WindowsLogic-Productions/M0rningStar/README.md

 Profiles are available in case you are playing multiple 2D Fighter Maker games and you need to tweak specific options for each game.
 ### Basic
 Game executable path: path to a valid 2DFM EXE file.
 You can also drag and drop the EXE file onto the Options dialog.
-By checking `Name replay files automatically`, LilithPort will create a folder for each game to save replays in.
+By checking `Name replay files automatically`, MorningStar will create a folder for each game to save replays in.
 ### Sounds
 You can assign a sound to any event.
 You can also "stalk" specific keywords so that you are alerted when they are mentioned in chat.
 ### Game